 By now, most of us have masked and gloved ourselves before venturing out of our front door.
-Like many others, I have set-out to get some “retail therapy” of my own and have visited a variety of retailers – but none more than the grocery store/supermarket.
-I have visited grocers during each pandemic phase and have gathered observations as a typical customer and as an experience designer.
+Like many others, I have set out to get some “retail therapy” of my own and have visited a variety of retailers—but none more than the grocery store/supermarket.
+I have visited grocers during each pandemic phase.
+My observations are as a typical customer and as an experience designer.
 I can only imagine how complex it has been for supermarkets to “change the tires while the bus is in motion.”
-Before I share my observations and opinions, let me say that I applaud the resilience and commitment of these brands to operate under such uncertain conditions and have the utmost respect for the employees committed to keeping products on the shelves and serving their community.
+Before I share my observations and opinions, let me say one thing.
+I applaud the resilience and commitment of these brands to operate under such uncertain conditions.
+I have the utmost respect for the employees committed to keeping products on the shelves and serving their community.

 Behavior: One size does not fit all

 Retailers must understand the traumatic changes customers are experiencing as they adopt new practices and cope with heighten states-of-mind.
 Stressed, confused, and often disoriented customers try to reconcile how to change a set of ingrained behaviors they have developed over decades.